 My novel has been on the back burner this year.
 But it’s on the front burner again!
 I’m back to the serious topics in my novel-in-progress – the coming of age and coming out story of a young lesbian in Tamilnadu as she faces an honor killing in her family, police corruption, and pressures to accept a traditional marriage.

-I was honored to discuss my book in February during a live webinar interview hosted by my former missionary boarding school in India!
-We discussed the story, the very modern issues it raises, including women’s and gay rights, caste-related violence and police corruption.
-We also tackled the thorny questions surrounding a white American writing an indigenous South Indian story.
+We’ll be discussing the story, the modern issues it raises, and the thorny questions surrounding a white American writing an indigenous South Indian story.
 Do I have the “right” to tell this story?
 All my characters are Indian.
 Only one minor character has lived in the West.
 A major character is an ayah, an outcaste.
 My parents were white Christian missionaries, albeit liberal ones.
-What literary and ethical challenges does cross-cultural and cross-class storytelling raise, particularly in the context of India’s colonial history?
+What literary challenges does cross-cultural and cross-class storytelling raise, particularly in the context of India’s colonial history?

 I hope you might register for this online, live event.
 If not, I hope you might view the recorded interview at a later date.
 I do hope to hear comments, particularly from my Indian friends.

 - (11 am US Eastern time, 8 am US Pacific time, 21:30 India standard time) Saturday, February 13, 2021.

 - No pressure to attend live, but I would love to hear your comments and questions later on.
 I will send the recording of the interview.

 - No, I don’t have a publisher or publication date, but I would love to be published in India!
 There are not yet a lot of LGBT-themed novels published yet in India yet in either regional languages or in English.
 I want to reach young people, writers and activists in India with an interesting and realistic story about young queer folk and activism.

 Again, please share the registration link with others who may be interested.